shuddho-sharaf/daydream/README.md

 # Daydream

 ## The Story Behind This Program
-This was my first C++ program.
-A friend of mine (@ilham-daiee-muntahi) helped me with the procedure.
-Both me and Ilham learned the process of finding out the day from another friend of ours, Afia Farzana Priontee.
-The idea of making a program on that comes from Ilham's head.
-He created the program in his own way.
-I also created the program in my own style.

-I first released the alpha version of the program on March 28, 2020.
-But it had timeline restrictions.

-On April 2, I finally made the fully-functional version of the program.
-It worked unless the value of the 'year' variable was greater than or equal to 1600 and less than 2200.
-I was so happy that I started to try out every special date I could remember (even June 23, 1757).
-Then I made the second release (I named that beta, lol).

-> Note: I accidentally missed the `return 0;` statement!

-Finally, on April 11, 2021, I released the first stable version of the program.
-In this version, I tried to minimize the code as much as I could.
-But I do believe it could be made more efficient.
+This program is a part of my C++ journey.
+I never thought that I would write a program that can tell me the day, based on the date but I eventually made it!
+I got my inspirations from **Ilham Daiee Muntahi**, a great friend of mine.
+Man, you really helped me a lot with the procedure and exit system.
+I'm also grateful to **Afia Farzana Priontee** for teaching me the algorithm.
+This is a cool thing that I have learnt from you.
+Thanks to you guys!

 ## Try It Out!
 Check out the [releases](https://github.com/shuddho-sharaf/Daydream/releases) page to download the latest release.
-The program was compiled with the GNU G++ compiler and currently, it won't run on your machine if your machine is not running on **Windows**.
+Currently, the program is only usable on 64 bit Windows.

 ## Contribute
-The [source code](https://github.com/shuddho-sharaf/Daydream/tree/main/src) is available, you are free to contribute.
+The [source code](https://github.com/shuddho-sharaf/Daydream/tree/main/src) is available.
+If you want to tweak it then go for it!

 ## Don't thank me!
 I already mentioned the major contributors.
 So, thank them, not me.

 **Syonara!**